Albirizzu/oDCM_team8/README.md

 <p> Therefore, data will be scraped from https://www.boxofficemojo.com. </p>

-Concerning the IMDb data, there are several API's available.
+Concerning the IMDb data, there are several IMDb API's available.
 However, we decided to use a webscraper instead, as the COVID-19 pandemic is still ongoing, it is valuable for our data to be up to date.

 ### 1.2 Composition

 **What do the instances that comprise the dataset represent?**

-The instances that comprise the dataset represent film titles, IMDB ranking, corresponding revenues made in- and outside the USA and worldwide.
+The instances that comprise the dataset represent film titles, year of release, IMDB ranking, corresponding revenues made in- and outside the USA and worldwide.
 Revenues inside the USA and revenues outside the USA will also be given in percentages of the total revenues.

 **Does the dataset contain all possible instances or is it a sample of instances from a larger set?**